Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Glossary.md

 #### atmospheric scattering
 Atmospheric scattering is the phenomena that occurs when particles suspended in the atmosphere diffuse (or scatter) a portion of the light, passing through them, in all directions.

+<a name="ChannelPacking"></a>

+#### channel packing
+A channel packed Texture is a Texture which has a separate grayscale image in each of its channels.

 <a name="NyquistRate"></a>